-The Sports and Entertainment Law Institute provides opportunities for students who demonstrate a talent and passion for sports and entertainment law with opportunities for thoughtful discussion of contemporary legal issues in the field.
+The Sports and Entertainment Law Institute provides opportunities for students who demonstrate a talent and passion for sports law or entertainment law with opportunities for thoughtful discussion of contemporary legal issues in the field.

-The International Technology Transfer Institute (ITTI) is a capacity-building resource staffed by intellectual property faculty, technology transfer experts, law students and an international pool of experienced alumni located in countries across the globe.
+The International Technology Transfer Institute (ITTI) is a capacity-building resource staffed by intellectual property faculty, technology transfer experts, law students, and an international pool of experienced alumni located in countries across the globe.

 The ITTI mission is to help improve the marketplace distribution of technology in countries with low market flow.